Chapter reviewed and updated in December 2024.

 Period of communicability

 Up to 4 weeks after infection.
 Asymptomatic carriage may also occur.
-Faecal shedding rarely persists for months.
-Appropriate antimicrobial treatment reduces the duration of carriage to a few days.
+In rare instances, faecal shedding can persist for months.
+Appropriate antimicrobial treatment (when indicated) reduces the duration of carriage to a few days.

 Notification